Skip to main content

 Pacific casualty

-Casualty insurance rates declined 2%, the second consecutive quarter of decline.
+Casualty insurance rates declined 9%, the fifth consecutive quarter of decline.

-• The challenging conditions in the US casualty market were reflected in Australian placements involving US-domiciled risks.
+• The challenging US casualty market influenced Australian placements with US-domiciled risks.

 Pacific financial and professional lines

-Financial and professional lines rates continue to decline
+Financial and professional lines rates decline, continuing prior quarter trends

 Our rates reflect the segment mix of Marsh’s client portfolio.